henriksommerfeld/blog-hugo/content/article/2016-11-01-my-iot-exploration-part-2-raspberry-pi-sense-hat/index.md

 ## My first ever Python program

 The Python program reads values from the sensors, shows a status message on the LED and sends it on to another service on localhost using HTTP POST (which will be covered in a future post).
 Since all of this is done on the same machine with no listening services against the Internet, I haven't bothered much with security.
-Conceptually the NodeJS piece could be on a separate machine, but that would of course require an authentication mechanism etc. The source code can be found in it's entirety at <i class="fa fa-github fa-2x"></i> <https://github.com/henriksommerfeld/rpi-monitoring>.
+Conceptually the NodeJS piece could be on a separate machine, but that would of course require an authentication mechanism etc. The source code can be found in it's entirety at <https://github.com/henriksommerfeld/rpi-monitoring>.

 ### Reading temperature